pc-magas/mkdotenv/README.md

 Windows builds are binaries without an installer.
 Just download the exe from releases page ( https://github.com/pc-magas/mkdotenv/releases ) and run it through cmd/powershell:

 ```
-mkdotenv.exe
+mkdotenv-windows-amd64.exe
 ```

+You can doanload it l

 The arguments are the same as the linux version.
+Y

 # Usage